Whither Our UK NHS ? Consultation Responses

 we change our own attitudes, and can also get access to, and support from, our

-GPs when we feel we need it (and not months later!).
+GPs when we feel we need it (and not months later, when we've either died, or forgotten what we made the appointment for !).
 We will also need to ensure everyone has the

 opportunity and funds to afford healthier foods, jobs and living conditions.
 To